Learn About Focal Segmental Glomerulosclerosis

 What is the outlook (prognosis) for Focal Segmental Glomerulosclerosis?

-A large portion of people with focal or segmental glomerulosclerosis will develop chronic kidney disease or failure.
+A large portion of people with focal or segmental glomerulosclerosis will develop chronic kidney disease or kidney failure.

 What are the possible complications of Focal Segmental Glomerulosclerosis?